jimbateson7/https-claudiadecarlo.com-/src/services/1-1-coaching-and-mentoring.md

 title: 1:1 coaching and mentoring
 cardImage: /static/img/avatar-large.jpg
 summary: Through coaching, emotional processing, and mindset work, I empower you to live with purpose, freedom, and clarity.
-You'll make empowered decisions and step into your full potential every day.
+You'll make empowered decisions and step into your full potential, making aligned choices, for more freedom, ease and joy.
 bannerImage: /static/img/about-image.jpg
 ---
 ## Heading 2